chuvakpavel/Intercome.Xamarin.Android/README.md

 <uses-permission android:name="android.permission.VIBRATE"/>
 ```

+#### Intercom.Xamarin.iOS

+##### Update Info.plist
+**Photo Library usage:**
+Add a "Privacy - Photo Library Usage Description" entry to your Info.plist.

+This is [required by Apple](https://developer.apple.com/library/archive/qa/qa1937/_index.html) for all apps that access the photo library.
+It is necessary when installing Intercom due to the image upload functionality.
+Users will be prompted for the photo library permission only when they tap the image upload button.

 ### Step 2 - Initialize Intercom
-First, you'll need to get your [Intercom](https://www.intercom.com/) app ID and Android API key.
-To find these, just select the 'Intercom for Android' option in your app settings.
+First, you'll need to get your [Intercom](https://www.intercom.com/) **app ID** and **Android API key**.
+To find these, just select the **'Intercom for Android/iOS'** option in your app settings.

+#### Intercom.Xamarin.Android
 Then, initialize Intercom by calling the following in the `onCreate()` method of your application class:

 ```